Hotspot-Face User Manual

 • Uses mDNS to discover PI-Star if auto-discovery is enabled

-• Fetches PI-Star activity data every 500ms for real-time updates
+• Fetches PI-Star activity data every 500 ms for real-time updates

 Real-time Updates: The display refreshes twice per second, ensuring you see DMR activity as it happens.
+The SD card database provides millisecond callsign lookups for instant name and location display.

-6. Settings & Options Menu
+7. Settings & Options Menu

-Accessing Options Menu
+Accessing the Options Menu

 Long-press the blue header bar for 3 seconds.
 The header will flash with a countdown, then turn green.
 Release to open the options menu.